 How to Use the Pads Post Labor

-How can cold and hot pads be used after labor and during aftercare?
+How can hot and cold perineal pads be used after labor and during aftercare?
 There are many different ways to use heat and cold therapy, but it’s important to understand the benefits of each method.

 Cold therapy reduces swelling or discomfort in the abdominal area post-labor, while hot compresses are good for pain during labor.
 Cold pads can also relieve sore breasts when breastfeeding, while hot compresses boost milk production.
 Together, these can improve the quality of daily life for new mothers and help speed up recovery.